aLiehrmann/MsFPOP_paper/README.md

 (1) R scripts to compare the runtime of Ms.FPOP, Ms.PELT, FPOP, PELT.

-    => To reproduce Figure 1, Figure 3 and Figure D.8 you should look at runtime_cmp_gr.R and runtime_cmp_al.R in the R repository.
+    => To reproduce Figure 1, Figure 3, Figure S3 you should look
+    at runtime_cmp_gr.R and runtime_cmp_al.R in the R repository.

 (2) R script to compare the runtime of sampling strategies of future changepoint
     candidates in Ms.FPOP.

-    => To reproduce Figure D.7, you should look at runtime_cmp_al.R in the R repository.
+    => To reproduce Figure S2, you should look at runtime_cmp_al.R in the R repository.

 (3) R script to calibrate the constants ($\gamma$ and $\beta$) of the multiscale
     penalty.

-    => To reproduce Figure 2 and Figure C.6, you should look at calibrateMsFPOP.R in the R repository.
+    => To reproduce Figure 2 and Figure S1, you should look at calibrateMsFPOP.R in the R repository.

 (4) R script to compare Ms.FPOP (multiscale penalty) and FPOP (BIC penalty) on
     simulated step-like profiles.

-    => To reproduce Figure F.9, you should look at step_simu.R in the R repository.
+    => To reproduce Figure S5, you should look at step_simu.R in the R repository.

 (5) R script to compare Ms.FPOP (multiscale penalty) and FPOP (BIC penalty) on
     simulated hat-like profiles.

-    => To reproduce Figure 4 and Figure E.8, you should look at hat_simu.R in the R repository.
+    => To reproduce Figure 4 and Figure S4, you should look at hat_simu.R in the R repository.

 (6) R scripts to compare MOSUM, Ms.FPOP (multiscale penalty) and FPOP (BIC penalty)